GiuseppeLonghi/hello-world/README.md

 # hello-world
-My first repository, just for training
+My first repository, just for training.
+This is my first change.